Facts of Benito Juárez, Tlaxcala

 The number of women over 15 years old is 2299.

-The adult population in Benito Juárez is 4018 people.
+The male population over 15 years old in Benito Juárez is 2056.

-The male population aged 18 and over is 1899.
+In the city of Benito Juárez, the male population aged 18 and over is 1899.

 The child population aged 3 to 5 years old in the locality is 357 inhabitants.